Edith Evans: 1960s and 1970s

 In 1960 Evans played Judith Bliss in a television production of Noël Coward's Hay Fever.
 In the 1961 Stratford season Evans played Queen Margaret in Richard III and appeared for the last time as the Nurse in Romeo and Juliet.
 At the Queen's Theatre in November 1963, she played Violet in Gentle Jack by Robert Bolt.
 In 1964 in a production for the National Theatre, she returned to the role of Judith Bliss in Hay Fever, heading a cast that in Coward's words "could play the Albanian telephone directory".
 Her films from the first half of the 1960s were Tom Jones (1963), The Chalk Garden and Young Cassidy (both made in 1964).

 Her biggest film part of the 1960s was the central character, Mrs Ross, in The Whisperers (1967) for which she received an Oscar nomination and five major awards.
 After that her screen appearances were in supporting roles in ten more films.
 When she was 87 she played the Dowager Queen in The Slipper and the Rose (1976), in which she sang and danced.

 Evans's last stage roles were Mrs Forrest in The Chinese Prime Minister at the Globe (1965), the Narrator in The Black Girl in Search of God at the Mermaid (1968), and Carlotta in Dear Antoine, Chichester Festival (1971).
 After she found learning new roles too much, she presented an anthology of prose, poetry and music under the title Edith Evans and Friends, both in the West End and elsewhere.
 In this show she made her final performance on the West End stage, on 5 October 1974.
 Her last public appearance was a BBC radio programme With Great Pleasure, a selection of her favourite works, given before an invited audience in August 1976.
 In The Guardian, Nicholas de Jongh wrote of her evident frailty, "Yet she can still give the single words and phrases an imperious or serene grandeur, as in her final speaking of Richard Church's poem where she welcomed 'that summoning touch of death our neighbour'.
 What a glorious star is going out."

 Bryan Forbes, who had directed Edith Evans in The Whisperers and The Slipper and the Rose, wrote her biography Ned's Girl, first published in 1977.

 Evans died at her home in Cranbrook, Kent, on 14 October 1976, aged 88.

 Honours

 Evans was appointed Dame Commander of the Order of the British Empire (DBE) by King George VI in 1946.

-Evans received honorary degrees from the universities of London (1950), Cambridge (1951), Oxford (1954) and Hull (1968).
+She received honorary degrees from the universities of London (1950), Cambridge (1951), Oxford (1954) and Hull (1968).

 Evans was painted by Walter Sickert as Katharina in Shakespeare's The Taming of the Shrew.
 For many years a sculpted head of Evans was on display at the Royal Court Theatre.
 In 1977 a portrait by Henry Glintenkamp was sold as part of her estate.